International Freedom Battalion: International Revolutionary People's Guerrilla Forces

 The International Revolutionary People's Guerrilla Forces (abbreviated as IRPGF) was a militant, armed, self-organized, and horizontal collective of foreign anarchist fighters from around the world.
 The formation of the IRPGF was announced on 31 March 2017 in a video and text release to several revolutionary websites and media organizations.
-According to the declaration of the group, their goals are to defend the social revolution in Rojava and spread anarchism.
+According to the declaration of the group, their goals were to defend the social revolution in Rojava and spread anarchism.

-They are a member organization and part of the management team of the International Freedom Battalion since April 2017, this was announced by the IFB on 17 May on their Facebook page.
-Their public formation and solidarity campaigns have garnered interest and support from around the world as well as backlash.
+They were a member organization and part of the management team of the International Freedom Battalion since April 2017; this was announced by the IFB on their Facebook page on 17 May.
+Their public formation and solidarity campaigns garnered interest and support from around the world as well as backlash.
 On 24 July, the group established an LGBT unit, the TQILA.
-On September 24, 2018, the group announced its dissolution in a final communique.
+On 24 September 2018, the group announced its dissolution in a final communique.

-The Queer Insurrection and Liberation Army

-The Queer Insurrection and Liberation Army (abbreviated as TQILA) was a unit of the IFB announced on 24 July 2017, by members of the IRPGF from Raqqa City and disbanded on 24 September 2018.

-The group launched a statement explaining the purposes of its formation in which the response to persecution of LGBT persons by ISIL is highlighted as one of the main motivations of the group.

-They were part of the International Revolutionary People's Guerrilla Forces and International Freedom Battalion.

 Michael Israel Brigade

 The Michael Israel Brigade formed in early 2018 at the time of the Battle of Afrin as an international volunteer unit.
-It adopted its name in homage to an American fighter of the International Freedom Battalion, Michael Israel, also known as Robin Agiri, killed by a Turkish bombardment northeast of al-Bab on November 29, 2016, during Operation Euphrates Shield.
-In its first press release, published on February 13, 2018, the brigade presented itself as a "group of communists, socialists, anarchists and anti-fascists, from all four corners of the world, [...] united in Rojava by the principles of solidarity, internationalism and anti-fascism".
+It adopted its name in homage to an American fighter of the International Freedom Battalion, Michael Israel, also known as Robin Agiri, killed by a Turkish bombardment northeast of al-Bab on 24 November 2016, during Operation Euphrates Shield.
+In its first press release, published on 13 February 2018, the brigade presented itself as a "group of communists, socialists, anarchists and anti-fascists, from all four corners of the world, [...] united in Rojava by the principles of solidarity, internationalism and anti-fascism".
 The group is made up of far-left foreign volunteers, mainly Turks and Westerners.

-The brigade announced that it was going to the front in Afrin on February 19, 2018.
+The brigade announced that it was going to the front in Afrin on 19 February 2018.
 However, the Syrian Democratic Forces were severely affected by the artillery and air strikes of the Turkish Army.
-The Michael Israel Brigade announced its withdrawal from Afrin on March 22, 2018, it recognized the death of at least one of its fighters - a Turkish volunteer named Şevger Ara Makhno, killed on March 8 by an airstrike in the village of Berbêné - as well as several wounded.
+The Michael Israel Brigade announced its withdrawal from Afrin on 22 March 2018, it recognized the death of at least one of its fighters - a Turkish volunteer named Şevger Ara Makhno, killed on 8 March by an airstrike in the village of Berbêné - as well as several wounded.
 Some fighters were then sent to eastern Syria to take part in the offensive.